AdnerVL/Win2Update/README.md

    - Uses PsExec to run all update and upgrade steps on each remote host with full admin rights (no WinRM/PSRemoting required)
    - Logs errors to `errorLog.txt` and all update activity in `Logs/`

+### Advanced Remote (Multi-Host) Update with Tracking
+1. **Prepare `hosts.txt` or configuration:**
+   - List all target hostnames or IPs, one per line in `hosts.txt`
+   - Optional: Configure `hosts_tracking.yaml` for per-host settings (auto-created if missing)
+2. **Run as Administrator:**
+   - Right-click `RunAdvancedUpdate.bat` and select "Run as administrator"
+   - Or run from PowerShell (Admin):
+     ```powershell
+     & ".\RunAdvancedUpdate.bat"
+     ```
+3. **What it does:**
+   - Tracks update status in a YAML file to skip hosts updated within 5 days (configurable)
+   - Performs Windows Updates (including firmware/drivers via MSUpdate), winget upgrades, and optional auto-reboot
+   - Queues unreachable/failed hosts for retry (default 3 hours)
+   - Uses JSON-structured logging for successes and errors
+   - Requires Powershell-Yaml module (auto-installed if missing)

 ### Logging and Error Handling
 - Log files are created in the `Logs` directory for each run
 - Remote errors are logged in `errorLog.txt`